allanbunch/node-red-openai-api/README.md

 - **Configurable and Flexible**: Adapt to a wide range of project requirements, making it easy to integrate AI into your IoT solutions.
 - **Powerful Combinations**: Utilize Node-RED's diverse nodes to build complex, AI-driven IoT workflows with ease.

-## Release Notes (v1.4.0)
+## Release Notes (v1.5.0)

-- Upgraded to OpenAI Node API Library package dependency v4.47.1
+- Upgraded to OpenAI Node API Library package dependency v4.68.0
-  - Supporting OpenAI's new [gpt-4o](https://platform.openai.com/docs/models/gpt-4o) model capabilities
+  - Supporting OpenAI's new [chat completion audio generation](https://platform.openai.com/docs/guides/audio) functionality with **gpt-4o-audio-preview** model capabilities
-- Updated the node's documentation panel
-- Code stability & formatting updates

 ## What's New in Version 1.x